emdeh/financial-statement-review/Documentation/costing.md

 # Sizing estimator

-Please review the [Sizing Estimator](https://azure.com/e/7cdc49a4b93b43d0ae823c233c53b01a) to help find the potential operating costs.
+Please review the [Sizing Estimator](https://azure.com/e/5662e49987994a78a3f75d12141490dd) to help find the potential operating costs.

 ## Assumptions
 The following outlines the assumptions you should be aware of in the Sizing Estimator.
 Adjust them in Microsoft's calculator as required.

 ### Azure AI Computer Vision
-- Transactions: 1000
+- **Transactions:** 1000
-    This refers to...
+    This refers to the number of API calls made to the Azure AI Computer Vision service.

-- Training: 10 hours
+- **Training:** 10 hours
-    This refers to...
+    This refers to the time spent training custom models using the Azure AI Computer Vision service.

+### Azure Cosmos DB
+- **Request Units (RU/s):** 500
+- **Average utilisation:** 80%
+- **Hours:** 730
+- **Backup copies:** 2

+    To estimate the Request Units (RU/s) for simple table rows being written, consider the following:

+    - **Base RU Consumption:** Writing a single 1 KB item typically consumes 5 RU/s.
+    - **Item Size:** If the item size exceeds 1 KB, RU consumption increases proportionally.
+For example, a 2 KB item would consume approximately 10 RU/s.
+    - **Indexing:** By default, Azure Cosmos DB indexes all properties.
+If you disable or customise indexing, RU consumption may decrease.
+    - **Consistency Level:** Stronger consistency levels (e.g., Strong or Bounded Staleness) may increase RU consumption compared to Session or Eventual consistency.
+    - **Partition Key Design:** Efficient partition key design ensures even distribution of data and avoids hot partitions, optimizing RU usage.

+    Use the [Azure Cosmos DB Capacity Calculator](https://cosmos.azure.com/capacitycalculator/) to refine your estimate based on your specific workload.